University employees may hire creative services providers on a freelance basis. A few things to keep in mind:

 Cost and scope of work: Freelancers' rates vary widely in how they charge for their services; some charge by the hour and some by the project scope.
 Identify the scope of work, discuss the deadline and ask for an estimate at the outset of the project.

-Copyright and usage rights: We recommend using one of the University’s standard contracts (login required) — such as the University's Works Made for Hire Agreement (.pdf), Independent Contractor Agreement or License Agreement — to clarify ownership and allowed uses of the work.
+Copyright and usage rights: We recommend using one of the University’s standard contracts (login required) — such as the University's Works Made for Hire Agreement (.pdf), Services Agreement or License Agreement — to clarify ownership and allowed uses of the work.
 You can also work with Communications and Procurement on having the artist sign a master agreement that covers all of their work for the University; contact Ushma Patel for more information.

 Below, you'll find some additional tips related to specific service areas.